 I taped down my white paper roll to our breakfast table and added a simple title called, Find It!

-Next, I added color words in the correct color for my four-year-old and wrote the color words in black marker for my almost Kindergartener.
+Next, I added color words in the correct color for my four-year-old and wrote the color words in my almost Kindergartener’s black marker.